mathiasertl/django-ca/docs/source/cli/cas.rst

 This will add a single Distribution Point with two URLs.
 Other, more complex configurations are not supported via the command-line.

+Manually adding a CRL via the command line will disable the default CRL added to intermediate CAs.

 Extended Key Usage
 ------------------